 The POWs were beaten daily with fists and sticks for violating camp rules, and the guards often required them to stand at attention, in the cold, while standing water.
 In one incident an entire barracks was slapped in the face, by the guards, because some POWs had smoked in the barracks.
 During the winter, POWs who were being punished often had water thrown on them.
 A group of about 60 POWs was made to crawl on their hands and knees, while carrying other POWs, on their backs.
 As they crawled, they were hit with bamboo sticks, belts, and rifle butts.
 There were two brigs in the camp which had as many as 20 POWs in them at a time.

 Another incident involved an American soldier who traded with the Japanese.
 The war was almost over and Japan was about to surrender.
 The soldier traded for roasted beans.
 As it turned out, the beans had been tainted with arsenic and the soldier died the next day.
 After going through all he had suffered, the soldier died when freedom was almost his.

 George remained in the camp until he was liberated on September 13, 1945.
 Three weeks after the end of the war, an international group of soldiers reached the camp.
 They organized the prisoners for transport by train to Nagasaki.
-There they were deloused, showered and given new clothing.
+There they were deloused, showered, and given new clothing and received a medical examination at the Dejima Docks on a U.S. hospital ship.
 After this was done, they were boarded onto a British ship and taken to Manila in the Philippines for medical treatment and was promoted to Staff Sergeant.
 His family was notified he had been liberated on October 4, 1945.